MakingSense/makingsense.github.io/2-concepts/index.md

 #### Staging area aka Index

-Is the place where you prepare your changes to commit_, a _middle_ between your working copy and the repository.
+Is the place where you prepare your changes to commit, a _middle_ between your working copy and the repository.
 You could add or remove files from the stage.
 Once you build your potential _next commit_ you usually want to review it using `git status` or `git diff`.
-Only then, you can _commit_ your changes with the command `git commit`.
+Only then, you can commit your changes with the command `git commit`.

 #### Clone